 Probate is the law of family settlements, with the purpose of it being to eliminate confusion, turmoil, uncertainty, and even arguments that may occur as a result of the death of a patriarch or matriarch in the family, and what should be done with this person’s assets.
-Probate is generally handled by what’s known as a probate court, which is typically a county-level legislative body designated specifically for dealing with probating and issues of family law, depending on the size of the jurisdiction.
+Probate is generally handled by what’s known as a probate court, which is typically a county-level legislative body explicitly designated for dealing with probating and issues of family law, depending on the size of the jurisdiction.

 Why Is Probate Important?